Please be ready with your application reference number starting with 'P'. For example P1234567

 However, the candidate will be ineligible to work or operate in these roles if the result returns with a Negative Notice.

-Also, the candidate may be required to provide a police check in addition to the Working with Vulnerable People check for some workplaces, however this will depend on the organisation's internal risk mitigation policies.
+Also, the candidate may be required to provide a Nationally Coordinated Criminal History Check in addition to the Working with Vulnerable People check for some workplaces, however this will depend on the organisation's internal risk mitigation policies.

 Candidates who want to apply for the Working with Vulnerable People registration can apply through the following link: